Before you can safely begin your practise of aikido basic techniques, there are several important things you will need to know...

 practiced thousands of times to truly master them.
 Of course, repetition is the only way to get good at anything.

 There are many different methods of performing the Aikido basic techniques, and many instructors will say that their way is correct - and they are all right.

 You see, over the years the founder of Aikido, Master Morihei Ueshiba taught many different ways of performing each technique.

 It really depended when each instructor was present, as to how they were taught.
 Also everyone has their own personal preferences, don't they?

-Learn the aiki principles that make your techniques more effective.
-Plus how to avoid aikido training injuries with mu unique Aikido Success Blueprint
+Want to learn the aiki principles that make your techniques effective?
+Plus how to avoid aikido training injuries?
+Find out how...
+Aikido Success Blueprint